Conversion copywriting is one of the best skills you can learn to grow your career.

 I’d probably:

-Now, if those things were true, my claim would look a lot different.
+If any of those things were true about me then my claim would look a lot different.

 Consider these instead: